 What comes with purchasing a subscription?

-When you subscribe, you gain full access to exclusive scouting reports, prospect game videos, player projection notes, and proprietary OFP grade explanations for every player listed in the database, news feed, tip sheet, rankings, and analysis pages, as well as in the archives from previous years’ scouting work.
+When you subscribe, you gain full access to exclusive scouting reports, prospect game videos, player projection notes, and proprietary OFP grades for every player listed in the database, news feed, tip sheet, rankings, and analysis pages, as well as in the archives from previous years’ scouting work.
 In total, that all includes thousands of original, individual scouting reports, as well as several thousand prospect videos with professionally-edited, high-definition footage.
 All the reports and videos are only available to subscribers, and cannot be seen or accessed by those who have not paid to do so.

 How do I pay for a subscription?

-We accept all major credit cards and debit cards via our secure online payment system run by Stripe.
-You do not need an account with Stripe to purchase a subscription; simply enter your credit card information directly on our secure subscription page, create your account, and receive access to our content immediately!
+All major credit cards and debit cards are accepted via the site’s secure online payment system run by Stripe.
+You do not need an account with Stripe to purchase a subscription.
+Simply enter your credit card information directly on the ‘Subscribe’ page, create your account, and receive immediate access to all the site’s paywalled content!

 Do you offer any coupon codes for subscriptions?